rezaul1871/Network-Topology-Configuration-Static-BGP-and-OSPF-Routing/README.md

 **Lab 1: The Topology with No route**

 **Lab 2: Static Routing**
-1.Configure IP addresses on all interfaces
+Configure IP addresses on all interfaces
-2.Add static routes manually on both routers for all remote networks
-3. No dynamic routing protocols enabled
+, Add static routes manually on both routers for all remote networks , No dynamic routing protocols enabled

 **Lab 3: OSPF Routing**
 1. Configure IP addresses on all interfaces